teloxide/teloxide/CONTRIBUTING.md

 #### Step 6:

 You need to update the check schema.
 It is located in `teloxide-core/custom_v2.json`.
-To obtain it, you need to clone the repository https://github.com/ENCRYPTEDFOREVER/tg-bot-api/tree/bot_api_9_0 (update if there is a new version) and generate a new schema.
-Run `cargo run -- production` in the `gh-pages-generator` directory and copy the `public/custom_v2.json` to `teloxide-core/custom_v2.json`, then run the tests!
+To obtain it, you need to clone the repository https://github.com/teloxide/tba-parser and generate a new schema.
+Follow the repository README to get the schema and copy the `schema/custom_v2.json` to `teloxide-core/custom_v2.json`, then run the tests!

 #### Step 7: